Lucifirius/r-slash-eve-checklist/README.md

 [ ] Screenshot of two ships clipping into each other with a humorous title implying they are mating

+[ ] Screenshot of two ships with a humorous title mentioning a doubling

 [ ] Screenshot of the ID of the signatures in your probe scanner with words that imply a sexual act

 [ ] Question about whether you should get back into Eve after X years